Celsinotum candango: Description

 This species description is based on a parthenogenetic female.
 Its body is rounded and high, compressed laterally.
 Its maximum height is at the middle of the body, its height/length ratio being 0.75–0.8 in adults.
 Its dorsal margin is arched, the posterior margin being somewhat convex.
 Its posterodorsal angle is broadly rounded, with approximately 25 long setules.
 It also counts with a row of about 50 to 70 long and thin setules along the posterior margin on the inner side of its carapace.
 The carapace ornamentation is observed as lightly developed longitudinal lines.
 Its head is elongated and narrow, its rostrum is obliquely truncated.
 The ocellus is small, the eye being two times larger than the former.
 It possesses three major head pores of similar size with a narrow connection between them.
 The animal's thorax is three times longer than its abdomen.

 The postabdomen narrows distally, the length of which is equal to about 2.5 heights.
 It counts with setae natatoriae about 2.1–2.3 the length of the preanal portion of its postabdomen.
 Its antennule is long and narrow, nearly reaching the tip of the rostrum; the antennular seta is thin, of about half the length of the antennule.
 It exhibits nine terminal aesthetascs, the two longest being about 2/3 the length of the antennule itself.
 All the aesthetascs project beyond the anterior margin of the head shield.
-Seta arising from the basal segment of its endopodite are thin and shorter than the endopodite itself.
+Setae arising from the basal segment of its endopodite are thin and shorter than the endopodite itself.
 It counts with 5 thoracic limbs.